sjijon/estimate-emergence-from-data/README.md

 - `Processes` contains the functions used repeatedly in each application.

 - `SetParameters_EpiContext` contains the parametrizations for each application of the model

+## Implementation details

+Simulations are built in `Julia` version 1.8.0.
+Figures are built in `R` version 4.1.2, using the `ggplot2` package version 3.3